Introduction and Values Statement

 - The Vassar community is global and we are enriched by the multiplicity of experience and culture that constitute our global campus;

-- Our living and learning practices must emphasize and create modes of cooperation, mutual care, and interdependence.
+- Our living and learning practices must continue to emphasize and create modes of cooperation, mutual care, and interdependence.

 In recognizing that we cannot all share the same physical learning spaces in ways we are accustomed, we affirm these commitments to the Vassar community: We will learn where we are and with what we have.
 We will teach where we are and with what we have.
 We will work where we are and with what we have.
 We will offer our support and compassion to each other in these endeavors.

 In the midst of a global pandemic, with its devastating effects on society’s most vulnerable, Vassar College affirms our commitments to both our educational mission and to prioritizing the health and safety of our community and the larger communities within which we live and with whom we have valued relationships.
-With the pandemic likely to persist beyond Fall 2020, the College must adapt to these new conditions that unsettle many of the longstanding practices of the residential liberal arts.
+With the pandemic likely to continue throughout Spring 2021, the College must adapt to these conditions that unsettle many of the longstanding practices of the residential liberal arts.
 Under these challenging circumstances, the value of a liberal arts education seems more important than ever, so we as a community must discern our way forward together, developing new pedagogies, practices, and protocols to support our enduring commitment to learning together.